 We planned to center the chandy, so after adding the correct wiring setup, we just cut a hole and braced the opening to hold the fixture.
 Don’t you love our audience?

 Some bling never hurt a girl, right?
-My husband and I are so tickled we can walk in our room and have light.
+My husband and I are so tickled we can walk in our farmhouse bedroom and have light.
 Amaaazing, isn’t it?

 I bet you’re aching to see the grand finale…see it HERE!